VantaInc/vanta-control-set/README.md

 ## Vanta Control Set

-The Vanta Control Set maps common compliance standards (SOC 2, HIPAA) from their requirements to controls and provides them in an easy to consume machine-readable format.
+The Vanta Control Set maps common compliance standards from their requirements to controls and provides them in an easy to consume machine-readable format.

-- The SOC 2 controls represent a translation the SOC 2 criteria into actionable controls
+- The SOC 2 controls represent a translation of the SOC 2 criteria into actionable controls
-- The HIPAA control set is defined by HIPAA laws and is made available for the convenience of creating a consistent data format.
+- The HIPAA control set is defined by HIPAA laws and is made available for the convenience of creating a consistent data format

 ## Data Format